Rhizoid: Land plants

 In land plants, rhizoids are trichomes that anchor the plant to the ground.
 In the liverworts, they are absent or unicellular, but they are multicellular in mosses.
 In vascular plants, they are often called root hairs and may be unicellular or multicellular.

 Algae

 In certain algae, there is an extensive rhizoidal system that allows the alga to anchor itself to a sandy substrate from which it can absorb nutrients.
 Microscopic free-floating species, however, do not have rhizoids at all.

 Fungi

 In fungi, rhizoids are small branching hyphae that grow downwards from the stolons and anchor the fungus to the substrate, where they release digestive enzymes and absorb digested organic material.

+Sponges

+Rhizoid-like structures are also present in some species of sponge, where they are used to anchor the sponge into the ground.
+One notable example of this structure is in the lyre sponge (Chondrocladia lyra), which feeds carnivorously via "branches" that grow vertically off of stolons located on top of the rhizoid.